 Eat Cheese As A Snack In Place Of Processed Ones

 Cheese is a great source of protein and calcium, which are both essential nutrients that you need to build muscle after exercise.
-You can use cheese as a healthier alternative to processed snacks such as chips and pretzels.
+You can use cheese as a healthier alternative to processed snacks such as greasy chips.
 Use whole-grain crackers with part-skim mozzarella or Swiss cheeses for dipping in salsa, guacamole, hummus, or fruit preserves.

 Snack On Small Amounts Of Cheese Instead Of Large Ones